Jalgaon Junction railway station

 Jalgaon Junction railway station serves Jalgaon in Jalgaon district in the Indian state of Maharashtra.

 History

 The first train in India travelled from Mumbai to Thane on 16 April 1853.
 By May 1854, Great Indian Peninsula Railway's Bombay–Thane line was extended to Kalyan.
 Service up to Bhusawal was started in 1860.

 Electrification

 The Jalgaon–Bhusawal section was electrified in 1968–69.

 Amenities

-Amenities at Jalgaon railway station include: computerized reservation office, subscriber trunk dialling/public call office booth, waiting room, retiring room, elevators, escalators, vegetarian and non-vegetarian refreshments, and a book stall.
+Amenities at Jalgaon railway station include: computerized reservation office, subscriber trunk dialling/public call office booth, a public waiting room, an ATM, auto stand near by which connects to the City centre, rest room, elevators, escalators, vegetarian and non-vegetarian refreshments, and a book stall with paid service.

 Other

 Ajanta Caves are 50 km from Jalgaon.
 Buses and taxis are available at Jalgaon for visiting Ajanta.